Updated: May 4

 Stop being unsuccessful

-If your business doesn’t have all these things, your sales department can probably learn to pull out of bad deals faster.
+If your business is like most, your sales department can benefit from pulling out of bad deals faster.
 Your salespeople can get better at not calling on unqualified prospects.

-Certainly you can get better at problem solving so that you slow down to think through the issues before trying a bunch of things that don’t work.
+Certainly you can get better at problem solving so that you slow down and think through the issues before trying a bunch of things that don’t work.

-I’ll bet we can get your people to stop communicating so quickly that they have to issue apologies, retractions, and refunds.
+And I’ll bet we can get your team to stop communicating so quickly that they have to issue apologies, retractions, and refunds.

 The boss always clucked her tongue when this happened, but she never chastised, Diane.